DAndresSanchez/MLpills_Hashnode/clbwf0wi9000108mic8b3f8wl.md

-# How to setup your Data Science/ML environment in Windows
+# Setup a Python environment in Windows

 In this post, we will go through how to set up a Python Data Science/ML environment.
 We will be covering Windows only in this post.
 We will be installing TensorFlow, Keras, Numpy and Pandas, as well as creating a virtual environment for it.